 Severity of Your Injury

-Injuries that cause long-term disabilities will result in larger settlements than those in which you make a full recovery.
+Injuries that cause long-term disabilities, such as spinal cord damage from a scaffolding accident, will result in larger settlements than those in which you make a full recovery.
 In most states, your workers’ compensation includes disability payments equal to a portion of your average weekly wages.
 If you miss more work, you will receive more.
 The highest settlement amounts are paid for a permanent neck injury that prevents you from any future gainful employment.